List of human spaceflights to the International Space Station

-This is a chronological list of spaceflights to the International Space Station (ISS), including long-term ISS crew, short term visitors, and mixed human/cargo missions.
+This is a chronological list of spaceflights to the International Space Station (ISS), including long-term ISS crew, short term visitors, replacement/rescue missions and mixed human/cargo missions.
 Uncrewed visiting spacecraft are excluded (see Uncrewed spaceflights to the International Space Station for details).
 ISS crew members are listed in bold.
 "Time docked" refers to the spacecraft and does not always correspond to the crew.